chico-state-acm/SpringComp2019/problems/SecondLargest/problem.md

 # Second Largest

----

-Given an unordered array of integers, find and print the second largest number in the array,
+Given an unordered array of integers, find and print the second largest number in the array.

----

 ## Input Format